What is stuttering?

 People who stutter may also develop non-verbal movements associated with their stutter (e.g. head movements, blinking, and facial grimacing).

-Stuttering can run in families.
-If a parent or relative (e.g. uncle, sister) stutters, the child has a higher chance of stuttering than someone whose parents or relatives do not.
+- Stuttering can run in families.
+If a parent or relative (e.g. uncle, sister) stutters, your child has a higher chance of stuttering than someone whose parents or relatives do not.

-The exact cause of stuttering is unknown.
+- The exact cause of stuttering is not known.
 It is thought that stuttering may be related to brain activity that underlies speech production.

 Facts about stuttering